feed-mob/geolite2_city/README.md

 `Geolite2City::DB_PATH` will be the path to the `.mmdb` database.

 We recommend using it with the [MaxMindDB](https://github.com/yhirose/maxminddb) gem.
-The database can be a bit slow to load (hundreds of ms), so we suggest doing it only once, e.g.

-In `config/initializers/maxmind_db.rb` in a Rails project:
+The database can be a bit slow to load (hundreds of ms), so we suggest doing it only once, e.g. in `config/initializers/maxmind_db.rb` in a Rails project:

 ``` ruby
 MAXMIND_DB = MaxMindDB.new(GeoLite2City::DB_PATH)